JackDaniells121/GusTeryt/README.md

 One more class was written to manage local database connection and store data from Teryt.

 ## :green_book: Use
-Copy files and run ...... to save files in your database
+Copy files, create database and run test.php

 # :zap: Installation